The Blooming Organic Farms in CALABARZON

 A couple of months removed from a travel writing assignment covering the vegetable farms of Cordillera, another opportunity to visit more agricultural destinations came to my inbox from the Department of Agriculture's Agricultural Training Institute (ATI).
 It was to join their first regional bloggers/vloggers event that aims to promote Organic Agriculture in the CaLaBarZon region (Cavite, Laguna, Batangas, Rizal and Quezon).

-As we spend our first day and night at the DA-ATI's office in Trece Martires, Cavite, we had a preview of what the program is all about, during a short briefing discussing the programs of ATI especially in promoting organic farming in the Calabarzon region.
+As we spent our first day and night at the DA-ATI's office in Trece Martires, Cavite, we had a preview of what the program is all about during a short briefing discussing the programs of ATI especially in promoting organic farming in the Calabarzon region.

 The Agricultural Training Institute (ATI) is a training arm of the Department of Agriculture tasked to manage and provide "agricultural extension services" to farmers and farm owners all over the country.
 Established in 1987, the ATI has been steadfast in creating learning modules, crafting training programs to equip agricultural workers with best practices and up to date knowledge of achieving maximum agricultural harvest in a sustainable manner.